numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 A value of zero in this field does not mean "no change", it means that the affected students are allowed to start as many attempts as they like.

+Lockdown app
+^^^^^^^^^^^^

+The :guilabel:`Require a lockdown app?` field override the resource's :ref:`require-lockdown-app` field.

+The settings behave as follows:

+Unchanged
+    The resource's settings will be used.

+No
+    Students affected by this access change will not be required to use a lockdown app.

+Numbas
+    Students affected by this access change will be required to use the Numbas lockdown app.
+    You can change the password with the :guilabel:`Password for the Numbas lockdown app` field.
+    If you leave it empty, the password defined by the resource's settings will be used.

+Safe Exam Browser
+    Students affected by this access change will be required to use the Numbas lockdown app.
+    You can change the SEB settings file to use with the :guilabel:`SEB settings` field.

 Applies to
 ^^^^^^^^^^